 Getting good sleep is a real challenge for Americans.
 According to the Centers for Disease Control and Prevention, more than one-quarter of the U.S. population reports having a problem getting enough sleep and nearly 10% struggle with chronic insomnia, a condition characterized by an inability to get to sleep or stay asleep.
 And the problems with sleep seem to just get worse with age.

-Several factors contribute to poor sleep, including other health conditions, side effects of certain prescription medicines and chronic stress but years of conducting medical research has convinced me that a major reason for poor sleep is melatonin deficiency.
+Several factors contribute to poor sleep, including other health conditions, side effects of certain prescription medicines, and chronic stress.
+But another overlooked cause of poor sleep is melatonin deficiency.

 Melatonin: The Master Sleep Hormone

 Melatonin, your body's master sleep hormone, is produced by the pineal gland, a tiny structure located deep within your brain.
 The pineal gland influences your 24-hour wake/sleep circadian rhythm and is largely controlled by natural daily light and dark cycles.

 In young healthy people, normal daytime blood levels of melatonin are around 10 pg/mL, and rise to about 150 pg/mL at night.
 This nocturnal flood of melatonin into your system signals your body and brain that it’s time to wind down.
 In response, your body becomes drowsy and falls asleep.
 Then sustained levels of melatonin throughout the night help ensure you get a deep, restful sleep.
 When melatonin levels taper off toward daylight, it signals your body to wake up.